Radiation therapy uses x-rays to damage or kill cancer cells so they cannot multiply. Radiation therapy for melanoma might be used:

 Learn more about:

 Before starting treatment, you will have a planning appointment where a CT (computerised tomography) scan is performed.
-The radiotherapy team will use the images from the scan to plan your treatment.
+The radiation therapy team will use the images from the scan to plan your treatment.
 The technician may make some small permanent tattoos or temporary marks on your skin so that the same area is targeted during each treatment session.

 During treatment, you will lie on a table under a machine that aims radiation at the affected part of your body.
 Treatment sessions are usually given daily over one to four weeks.